Timeless Nutrition Tips...

-Food historians tell us picnics evolved from the elaborate traditions of “moveable outdoor feasts” enjoyed by the wealthy.
+Food historians tell us picnic pleasure evolved from the elaborate traditions of "moveable outdoor feasts" once enjoyed only by the wealthy.

 Whatever your reason for a picnic, it’s the the spirit, not the food, that makes a picnic special.
 Have a picnic at the slightest excuse!
 It isÂ fun to have a box lunch and a hot drink in the car on a wintry day.
 Picnic pleasures are fun, relaxing, get you out of the house and help you reconnect with loved ones.
 In our high-tech, fast-paced societies we seem to have forgotten some of these simple, time-honored traditions.

 Picnics can be held on the beach, in the woods, in a park, or even in your own backyard!
 How about an impromptu backyard bonfire picnic with sweet corn, toasted marshmallows and hot dogs.
 The ideal picnic pleasure!

 In 1953, the following were recommended Picnic menus from “The Joy of Cooking“, Irma S. Rombauer and Marion Rombauer Becker (p.
 971-8).

 - All beef wieners or hamburgers rolled in pancakes.
 Chilled tomatoes, rye crisp and Cheddar cheese.
 Gingerbread in cup cake pans, pears and grapes, coffee.

 - Sauteed Canadian bacon on hard rolls.
 Snap bean salad with lettuce, onions and French dressing or potato salad.
 Add lots of lettuce.
 Have deviled eggs with liver sausage.
 Bring watermelon, poppy seed cake, coffee.